Portugal 12. mai til 19. mai 2001

 og et slott fra 1800-tallet.

-The Moorish Castle was founded under Islamic rule, occupied a
+The Moorish Castle was founded under Islamic rule, occupied a then

-territory and the maritime access routes to the city of Lisbon.
+the maritime access routes to the city of Lisbon.

-The artefacts found on this site identify how, in between the
+The artefacts found on this site identify how, in between the walls and

-area now named the Islamic Quarter.
+the Islamic Quarter.

-The Moors lived here through to 1147, when Sintra was handed
+The Moors lived here through to 1147, when Sintra was handed over to

-the conquest of the cities of Lisbon and Santarém,
+the cities of Lisbon and Santarém,

 The History of the Moorish Castle - Sintra (parquesdesintra.pt)